dockersamples/sample-app-template/README.md

 ## How to use this Docker Guides template

+👉 Quickly get started with this template to develop sample applications and follow the Docker guide on Docker Docs.
+Here's how:

 1. Select **Use this template** and choose **Create a new repository**.

 <img width="1144" alt="image" src="https://github.com/user-attachments/assets/d27634f1-1f7e-4e77-bc60-25122467e805">